+- University referral

 - Student contact

-- University referral

 - Industry initiation

-The Career and Counseling Center refers students to employers following their approval as a co-op applicant, however, acceptance as a co-op applicant does not guarantee a student's employment in a co-op position.
+The Career and Counseling Center refers students to employers after they have been approved as a co-op applicant.
+Note that acceptance as a co-op applicant does not guarantee a student's employment in a co-op position.
 The employer has the final decision regarding offering co-op employment.
-Upon acceptance of a co-op position, the student is expected to remain with that company for a minimum of three [3] co-op work terms.
+Upon acceptance of a co-op position, the student is expected to remain with that company for a minimum of three (3) co-op work terms.